 "It looks like your payment didn't go through.
 This happens sometimes.
 Reply to this email and we'll get it sorted."

 Be specific.
 Be helpful.
 Don't just say "you forgot something in your cart."
+They didn't forget — something stopped them.

 For Medium-Intent Abandoners